A console-based sequence alignment viewer

 alv: a command-line alignment viewer

-View you DNA or protein multiple-sequence alignments right at your command line.
+View your DNA or protein multiple-sequence alignments right at your command line.
 No need to launch a GUI!

 - Command-line based, no GUI, so easy to script viewing of many (typically small) MSAs.

-- Reads alignments in FASTA, Clustal, PHYLIP, and Stockholm formats.
+- Reads alignments in FASTA, Clustal, PHYLIP, NEXUS, and Stockholm formats, from file or

 - Output is formatted to suit your terminal.
 You can also set the alignment width with option

 - Can color alignments of coding DNA by codon's translations to amino acids.

 - Guesses sequence type (DNA/RNA/AA/coding) by default.
 You can override with option